ramsdell/chase/README.md

 ## Installing From Sources

-This software uses ocaml, opam, getopt, and dune.
-See
-<http://ocaml.org> for ocaml installation instructions.
-Install getopt
+This software uses ocaml, opam, and dune.
+See <http://ocaml.org> for ocaml installation instructions.
+Install dune with:
-and dune with:

-    $ opam install getopt dune
+    $ opam install dune

 Install the programs with:

-    $ dune build @install
+    $ dune build
     $ dune install

 ## Usage